Drop in water levels continues

 Inspections during the weekend as well

 The outlook is favorable with drier weather on the way.
 Due to the expected further decline in water levels, debris may accumulate in the water.
-This can block divers and impede water drainage.
+This can block culverts and impede water drainage.
 Urgent problems will be resolved over the weekend.
 Further inspections will also take place in the coming days to monitor vulnerable areas.

 High tide